runicscribe/worldbuilding-docs/dae-machina/culture/organizations/daalfae_caravans.md

 ### Eastern Valley Circuit

 Small circuit - 2 and 1/3 months taking a counterclockwise route around the plains east of the northerly Free Cities.
+The span of this cirucit matches the orbit of the coppermoon, which is especially revered among this caravan.
 Once every three years, extends this circiut to join up with the great gathering west of the Great River, extending the length of the journey circuit by about a month.

 Red Wolves + Wild Dog fae.